-D. Screening Analysis

-Does the policy or practice affect primary or high level functions of the University?
-YES Is the policy or practice relevant to the promotion of equality (in terms of the Public Sector Equality Duty 'needs' set out in the introduction above)?
-YES

-3. Is the policy or practice one on which interested parties could reasonably expect the University to have carried out an EqIA?
-YES
+- D. An Impact Assessment should be carried out if any if the following apply to the policy/practice, if it: - affects primary or high level functions of the University Yes - is relevant to the promotion of equality (in terms of the Public Sector Equality Duty 'needs' as set out in the Policy and Guidance)?
+Yes - It is one which interested parties could reasonably expect the University to have carried out an EqIA?
+Yes